Skip to menu Skip to content Skip to footer

 Completing a year of study in a different program means that your selection rank when you apply for your preferred program will be based on your grade point average (GPA) over the 12 months of undergraduate study, rather than on your ATAR.

-To give you an idea, a GPA of 4.50 from one full-time year of tertiary study coverts to a rank of 95 – a competitive rank for a large number of programs at UQ including commerce, engineering, nursing, occupational therapy and science.
+To give you an idea, at UQ, a GPA of 4.50 from one full-time year of tertiary study coverts to a rank of 95 – a competitive rank for a large number of programs at UQ including commerce, engineering, nursing and occupational therapy.

 Even though you won’t initially be studying your preferred program when undertaking the tertiary studies pathway, you can usually select courses relevant to your desired study area.
 You might be able to gain credit for these courses when you upgrade to your preferred program in your second year of study.